spryker/spryker-docs/docs/about/all/support/getting-the-most-out-of-spryker-support.md

 ## Provide all the information

-The goal of every ambitious support team is to increase the number of tickets that can be solved with the first engagement.
-The ideal support case is opened with all the information needed to assess, reproduce, and solve the problem.
-The first response can then already include the solution to the problem.
+Our goal is to increase the number of tickets that are solved with the first engagement.
+This is more likely to happen when a support case is opened with all the information needed to assess, reproduce, and solve the problem.
+Such cases may be resolved with the first response.

-For a product as complex as Spryker and our ecosystem, this is tremendously difficult to achieve for any but the most basic questions or known issues.
-Nevertheless, we strive to reduce the interactions necessary to solve a case.
-We do this to avoid taking too much of your time writing emails back and forth.
-To be successful in reducing the interactions necessary to solve a case, we need your help.
+Even though this is hard to achieve with a complex product like Spryker, we strive to reduce the interactions necessary to solve a case.
+To reduce the interactions necessary to solve a case, we need your help.

-When you include all the information we regularly need to assess a case, we are on to a good start.
 Here are the most important pieces of information that should go into any ticket you open with us.

 | INFORMATION | QUESTIONS THAT HELP YOU | EXPLANATION |
 | --- | --- | --- |